Achtung:

 The corresponding antimonides allow for expanding the spectral range down to 3 µm and also make the wavelength of 1,55 µm accessible, which is vital for fiber-bound communication.

-For devices of pattern sizes in the nanometer range new qualities and effects become obvious which can for example be used for single photons or THz emitters, respectively detectors.
+For devices of structure sizes in the nanometer range new qualities and effects become obvious which can for example be used for single photons or THz emitters, respectively detectors.